StephPeets/liftoff-assignments/P3-Project_Planning/README.md

 ### Wireframes

-The following are wireframes made by members of our group project:
+The following are wireframes made by members of our group for our Shelter App project:

 [Login](https://www.figma.com/proto/Tm5iTbBowi92L9iFqKB4kN/ShelterApp?node-id=3%3A5&scaling=scale-down&page-id=0%3A1&starting-point-node-id=3%3A5)
 [Initial Screen](https://www.figma.com/proto/Tm5iTbBowi92L9iFqKB4kN/ShelterApp?node-id=8%3A18&scaling=scale-down&page-id=0%3A1&starting-point-node-id=3%3A5)